Nova Scotia Wills Act Explained: Complete Guide

 Title insurance provides protection against losses arising from defects in the title of the property.
 Obtaining title insurance is a common practice to safeguard against risks such as unknown liens, encroachments, or legal disputes.
 While title insurance is not mandatory, it offers peace of mind to both buyers and lenders by providing financial protection against unforeseen title issues that may arise after the purchase.

-For a detailed breakdown of what title insurance covers, common exclusions, costs, and risks specific to Nova Scotia, read our full guide: Title Insurance Nova Scotia
+For a detailed breakdown of what title insurance covers, common exclusions, costs, and risks specific to Nova Scotia, read our full guide to Title Insurance Nova Scotia.

 Closing Process